joelouthan/Theologicus/src/confession-1689/1689-01-9-the-interpretation-of-holy-scripture.md

 And that thought that some things remain a mystery might rail against our modern sensibilities.
 But there are certain things that belong to our God.
 For:

->Deuteronomy 29:29 (CSB) The hidden things belong to the LORD our God, but the revealed things belong to us and our children forever, so that we may follow all the words of this law.
+>Deuteronomy 29:29 The hidden things belong to the LORD our God, but the revealed things belong to us and our children forever, so that we may follow all the words of this law.

 And

->Proverbs 25:2-3 (CSB) It is the glory of God to conceal a matter and the glory of kings to investigate a matter.
+>Proverbs 25:2-3 It is the glory of God to conceal a matter and the glory of kings to investigate a matter.
 As the heavens are high and the earth is deep, so the hearts of kings cannot be investigated.

 Calvin says this: